Gender and the Body GSFS/SOCI 0191 Fall 2022

 Each student is expected to come to class having read the assigned readings and be able to discuss them.
 Please take reading notes (e.g. favorite quotes or keywords, unclear passages and questions, main ideas).
-Please UPLOAD to Canvas before class.
+Use page numbers!
+It will help you do your projects/papers.
+You have to upload to Canvas before class.

 Important: I do not accept any reading notes after the class itself since the point is to aid discussion.
 However, you only need to hand in 20 out of 22 discussion responses (that means there are days you can skip doing it and still receive full credit).
 If you hand in extra notes, they will count as extra credit points.

-Paper 1: Everyone must do Paper Assignment 1 since this one sets up theoretical framework for the rest of the class.
+Paper 1: Everyone must do Paper Assignment 1 since this one sets up the theoretical scaffolding for the rest of the class.
 This paper counts for 30% of your grade and is slightly longer than the other paper at 6-8pp.

 These papers should be double-spaced plus citations (which if citing from syllabus can just say author’s name and p. #).
 Papers are due on the date listed in the syllabus.
 Please see advice on course website “Everything you wanted to know about writing a paper for Gender and the Body but were afraid to ask” before you ask me a question about it.

-A note on the importance of being here: I get it- Zoom has wrecked our ability to focus on a class and NOT test our friends.
+A note on the importance of being here: I get it- Zoom and the collapse of everything has wrecked our ability to focus on a class and NOT text our friends.
 But I want us to take advantage of being in the same room together.
 Let’s try and really show up.
 I promise to make classes as interactive and engaging as possible.
 I encourage you to take responsibility for your learning experience and really ENGAGE.

 II.
 Gender and Science

 9/27 Thom Lauqueur, “Of Language and the Flesh” and “Destiny is Anatomy” in Making Sex.